 In 2012 Eddie's electrified vocals and take no prisoners attitude are best displayed on his recent studio vocal work for his new CD called "FREE WOULD" Named after his Titled Song.
 But there was some ups and downs that prolonged the release of the CD in 2012-2013

 in early 2014 Eddie's back working on his NEW CD in his newly built home studio .
-THE CD WILL BE A (Independent ) RELEASE SOMETIME IN 2014 or early 2015.
+THE CD WILL BE A (Independent ) RELEASE SOMETIME In 2015.

 Mr. Law has taken the glory days of the 80's 90's genre and added his own twist, keeping his vocals fresh and relevant.
 Stay Tuned!